zerasul/mdbook_en/13Scroll/scroll.md

     VDP_setHorizontalScroll(BG_A,-player.offset);
 ```

 We see how at the beginning, it is checked that the offset is not greater than the size of the plane.
 If this happens, the offset is initialized again to zero to give a sense of infinity.
-Once this is done, we will check that ```countpixel```, is zero; if so, the column to update will be calculated; let's see that formula:
+Once this is done, we will check that ```countpixel```, is zero; if so, the column to update will be calculated; let's see this formula:

 ```c
 col_update=(((player.offset+320)>>3)&79);